-(Golden rule that I maintained when I am taking out-door photos, I will make sure that the subject is facing the sunlight.
+(Golden rule that I maintained when I am taking outdoor photos, I will make sure that the subject is facing the sunlight.
 Most of the digital cameras these days come with pre-set settings to ease our adjustments)

 If your subject is smaller than a car, take a step or two closer before taking the picture and zoom in on your subject.
 Your goal is to fill the picture area with the subject you are photographing.
 Up close you can reveal telling details, like a sprinkle of freckles or an arched eyebrow.
 But don’t get too close or your pictures will be blurry.

-5. Move it from the middle
+Move it from the middle

-Start by playing tick-tack-toe with subject position.
+Start by playing tick-tack-toe with the subject position.
 Imagine a tick-tack-toe grid in your viewfinder.
 Now place your important subject at one of the intersections of lines.
-You’ll need to lock the focus if you have an auto-focus camera because most of them focus on whatever is in the center of the viewfinder.
+You’ll need to lock the focus if you have an auto-focus camera because most of them focus on whatever is in the centre of the viewfinder.

-6. Lock the focus
+Lock the focus

-If your subject is not in the center of the picture, you need to lock the focus to create a sharp picture.
-Most auto-focus cameras focus on whatever is in the center of the picture.
-But to improve pictures, you will often want to move the subject away from the center of the picture.
+If your subject is not in the centre of the picture, you need to lock the focus to create a sharp picture.
+Most auto-focus cameras focus on whatever is in the centre of the picture.
+But to improve pictures, you will often want to move the subject away from the centre of the picture.

 (I still have this problem.
 So, what I do is that I take extra snaps…after all, there is NO “film” to be wasted)

-7. Know your flash’s range
+Know your flash’s range

 The number one flash mistake is taking pictures beyond the flash’s range.
 Why is this a mistake?
 Because pictures taken beyond the maximum flash range will be too dark.
 For many cameras, the maximum flash range is less than fifteen feet—about five steps away.

 (Notoriously famous with my relatives!
-They will be far away, shouting at me to take their photos and when it turned to be “dark”, they will complaint saying that I do not know to take the picture.
+They will be far away, shouting at me to take their photos and when it turned to be “dark”, they will complain saying that I do not know to take the picture.
 Duh)

-8. Watch the light
+Watch the light

 But the soft light of a cloudy day can subdue those same wrinkles.
 Don’t like the light on your subject?
 Then move yourself or your subject.
 For landscapes, try to take pictures early or late in the day when the light is orangish and rakes across the land.